-United Way is leading a place-based strategy that will dramatically improve the quality of life for our children and families because strong neighborhood make a strong community.
-Two of the region's most challenged neighborhood have become the strategic focus of this plan.
+United Way is leading a place-based strategy to dramatically improve the quality of life for our children and families because strong neighborhoods make a strong community.

-Together with neighborhood residents and community partners, United Way is developing a common agenda in both Ellis Heights and Midtown District.
-A collective impact approach will allow us to assess neighborhood assets and needs, find solutions, and identify metrics in order to evaluate impact.
+Together with neighborhood residents and community partners, United Way has developed a common agenda in both Ellis Heights and Midtown District.
+A collective impact approach allows us to assess neighborhood assets and needs, find solutions, and identify metrics in order to evaluate impact.

-We have formed a Community Impact Team that will serve as "boots on the ground" in each neighborhood, developing authentic relationships with the residents and learning about their dreams for a better life.
+We have a Community Impact Team that serves as "boots on the ground" in each neighborhood, developing authentic relationships with the residents and learning about their dreams for a better life.